Carly-Jane/Wind_Energy_Project/README.md

 * remove blank columns
 * remove all states and teritories except Vicoria
 * change column headers to standardise columns referring the the state Victoria
+* check for double up of event IDs single ID duplicates

 Outages-Data transformation:
 * remove duplicates